 These 320 characters are split into six books, which are as thin as a pamphlet.
 Comparing to the Chinese Reader series by John DeFrancis, they are much easier for students to manage and to move on.
 The first book of the series, Chinese Reading and Writing 1, teaches 70 Chinese characters.
 And the following five books, Chinese Reading and Writing 2, 3, 4, 5 and 6, each teaches 50 Chinese characters.

-On completing the Chinese Reading and Writing series, students will have achieved a sizeable mass of Chinese characters which account for a high combined occurring frequency, and that will enable them to take a different learning path.
+On completing the Chinese Reading and Writing series, students will have achieved a sizeable mass of Chinese characters which account for more than 60% of occurring frequency.

 An extended understanding of Chinese characters